rackerlabs/rackspace-how-to/content/skype-for-business/skype-for-business-faq.md

 #### What does the red star or asterisk next to a contact's status mean?

-The red asterisk next to a contact's status indicates that he or she has turned on the Out of Office reply in Outlook.
+The red asterisk next to a contact's status indicates that he or she has turned on the **Out of Office** reply in Outlook&reg;.

-#### Why does the Relationships view of my Contacts list include people I didn't personally add, and how do I remove them?
+#### Why does the relationships view of my contacts list include people I didn't personally add, and how do I remove them?

-Every contact you interact with via Microsoft Office, whether in your Skype for Business contacts list or not, has a "default" relationship with you.
-Your "unlisted" contacts (that is, those who are not included in your Skype for Business contacts list) don't get displayed in either the Groups view or the Status view.
-But the Relationships view shows all the contacts on your Skype for Business contacts list *plus* any unlisted contacts whom you've assigned a non-default privacy relationship.
+Every contact you interact with via Microsoft Office&reg;, whether in your Skype for Business contacts list or not, has a default relationship with you.
+Your unlisted contacts are not included in your Skype for Business contacts list and don't get displayed in either the **Groups** view or the **Status** view.
+However, the **Relationships** view shows all the contacts on your Skype for Business contacts list, and any unlisted contacts that are assigned a non-default privacy relationship.

-To remove any of these "unlisted" contacts from your Relationships view, right-click on the contact, click **Change Privacy Relationship**, and select **Auto-assign Relationship**.
+Remove any of these unlisted contacts from your **Relationships** view, by right-clicking on the contact, clicking **Change Privacy Relationship**, and selecting **Auto-assign Relationship**.

 #### How do I turn off all pictures in Skype for Business, including my own?